nghorbani/linkedin_profile_chatbot/README.md

 ---
-title: linkedin_profile_chatbot
+title: LinkedIn Profile Chatbot
-app_file: linkedin_profile_chatbot/app.py
+emoji: 💼
+colorFrom: blue
+colorTo: green
-sdk: gradio
+sdk: docker
-sdk_version: 5.34.2
+app_port: 7860
+pinned: false
 ---
 # LinkedIn Profile Chatbot

-A chatbot that can answer questions about your LinkedIn profile using AI.
-Upload your LinkedIn profile PDF and a summary, then deploy as a web service that can be embedded in any webpage.
+A Gradio-based chatbot that can answer questions about your LinkedIn profile using AI.
+Upload your LinkedIn profile PDF and summary, then deploy to Hugging Face Spaces for easy sharing and embedding.

 ## Setup Instructions